-In this tutorial, we will show you the steps needed to get a real-time object detector starter app up and running quickly and easily on an edge device.
-You should have already set up your development computer and installed the alwaysAI dependencies in CLI.
-For more information on system requirements and supported boards, check out our Docs.
+In this tutorial, we will show you the steps needed to get a real-time object detector starter app up and running quickly and easily on an edge device or local machine.

 Installing and running the real-time object detector starter app on the alwaysAI platform

 This blog describes the six simple steps to getting a real-time object detector app up and running on an edge or embedded device in a just few minutes .
-In this particular demo, our Senior Software Engineer, Eric VanBuhler, is running Ubuntu 18.04 on his development computer and he has already setup the alwaysAI dependencies in CLI.
+In this particular demo, our Senior Software Engineer, Eric VanBuhler, is running Ubuntu 18.04 on his development computer and he has already installed the alwaysAI CLI.
 You can also run alwaysAI on Mac and Windows.

-For his edge device, he has a Raspberry Pi 3 B+ that he has setup with Raspbian Buster and installed the alwaysAI dependencies.
-He also attached a ribbon camera for real-time video.
+For his edge device, he has a Raspberry Pi 3 B+ that he has set up with Raspbian Buster, and is utilizing the pi's ribbon camera for real-time video.
 Check out other current supported devices and cameras.

 Open the starter application directory in your file browser.
 Open the “realtime_object_detector” folder.

 Open a Terminal window in the application directory.

-Once you have a Terminal window open in your application directory, you can get the real-time object detector app up and running with a few simple commands.
+Once you have a Terminal window open in your application directory, you can get the real-time object detector app running with a few simple commands.

-Next, start the app using the Terminal command alwaysai app start.
-This will run the app on our device and start detecting objects through your camera.
+Next, start the app using the Terminal command aai app start.
+This will run the app on your device and start detecting objects through your camera.

-The application will bring up a web interface link you can visit in your browser to show what the device is seeing.
+The application will bring up a web interface link you can visit in your browser to see what the device is seeing.

-That is all it takes a real-time object detector application up and running on an edge device using the alwaysAI platform.
+And that is all it takes to get a real-time object detector application up and running on an edge device using the alwaysAI platform!